capagot/swpathtracer/README.md

 # TODOs

 The development of this ray tracer is just in the beggining, and there are lots and lots of things to be improved and added to the renderer (this coule bd easily considered a lifetime software project... :).
-Among the planned features, I would mention: multiple importance sampling, higher order pixel samplers, direct light sampling, bidirectioal path tracing, metropolis light transport, instancing, thin lens camera, russian roulette for ray path termination, subsurface scattering, spectral rendering, support for OpenEXR file format... and much more.
+Among the planned features, I would mention: multiple importance sampling, higher order pixel samplers, direct light sampling, bidirectioal path tracing, metropolis light transport, instancing, thin lens camera, subsurface scattering, spectral rendering, support for OpenEXR file format... and much more.